happy-fox-2017/rest-api/README.md

 # rest-api

+## Description
+This simple authentcation API meant to make a simple CRUD with an authentcation system

+#### Setup

+##### Hint
+The default database used is postgres but you can costom it with any sequelize-supported database such as:
+* mysql
+* sqlite3
+* etc

 | Route | HTTP | Description |
 | :-------------- | ---- | :------------------------- |
 | /api/signup  | POST | Sign up with new user info |